 Commodity price risk is the risk that future cash flows will fluctuate as a result of changes in commodity prices, affecting results of operations and cash generated from operating activities.
 Such prices may also affect the value of exploration and development properties and the level of spending for future activities.
-Prices received by the Company for its production are largely beyond the Company's control as oil and gas prices are impacted by world economic events that dictate the levels of supply and demand.
 A 1% change in price will increase/decrease net income (loss) by an immaterial amount.

-The Company did not have any commodity price contracts in place as at or during the year ended June 30, 2023.
+The Company did not have any commodity price contracts in place as at or during the year ended June 30, 2024.